 An existing constituent is generally allowed to remain in its current size-segment even if its full market capitalization falls below (above) the Market Size-Segment Cutoff that defines the lower (upper) boundary of its segment, as long as its company full market capitalization falls within a buffer zone below (above) the Market Size-Segment Cutoff.
-The buffer zones at SAIRs are defined with boundaries of -33% and +50% of the Market Size-Segment Cutoff between two size-segments.
-At Quarterly Index Reviews, the buffer zones are set at -50% and +80%.
+The buffer zones at SAIRs are defined with boundaries of 2/3rd of and 1.5 times the Market Size-Segment Cutoff between two size-segments.
+At Quarterly Index Reviews, the buffer zones are set at one half of and 1.8 times the Market Size-Segment Cutoff between two size-segments.

 In addition, a Small Cap Entry Buffer Zone is used for the entry in the Small Cap Indexes of non-current constituents.
-It is defined with a boundary at +50% the Market Size-Segment Cutoff for the Investable Market Index.
+It is defined with a boundary of 1.5 times the Market Size-Segment Cutoff for the Investable Market Index.
 The inclusion in the Small Cap Indexes of all newly eligible companies above the Investable Market Size-Segment Cutoff could lead to an excessively large number of additions of small companies.
 Consequently, non-current constituents within the Small Cap Entry Buffer Zone which are assigned to the Small Cap Segment are included in the Small Cap Indexes only to the extent that they replace current constituents which have fallen below the Small Cap Lower Buffer.
 The remaining companies are not included in the Investable Market Indexes, but are still taken into account to determine the Segment Number of Companies.